-This management information circular (this "Circular") is furnished in connection with the solicitation of proxies by and on behalf of management ("Management") of FirstService Corporation ("FirstService") and its board of directors (the "Board") for use at the annual meeting of shareholders of FirstService (the "Meeting") to be held at the time and place and for the purposes set forth in the accompanying notice of Meeting (the "Notice of Meeting"), and at any adjournment(s) or postponement(s) thereof.
+This management information circular (this "Circular") is furnished in connection with the solicitation of proxies by and on behalf of management ("Management") of FirstService Corporation ("FirstService") and its board of directors (the "Board") for use at the annual and special meeting of shareholders of FirstService (the "Meeting") to be held at the time and place and for the purposes set forth in the accompanying notice of Meeting (the "Notice of Meeting"), and at any adjournment(s) or postponement(s) thereof.
 This Circular's purpose is to:

-- explain how you, as a shareholder of FirstService, can vote at the Meeting, either in person or by transferring your vote to someone else to vote on your behalf; - request that you authorize the Lead Director of the Board (or his alternate) to vote on your behalf in accordance with your instructions set out on the accompanying form of proxy; - inform you about the business to be conducted at the Meeting, including the election of directors of FirstService and the appointment of independent auditors of FirstService for the coming year, as well as a non-binding advisory resolution on FirstService's approach to executive compensation; and - give you some important background information to assist you in deciding how to vote.
+- explain how you, as a shareholder of FirstService, can vote at the Meeting, either in person or by transferring your vote to someone else to vote on your behalf; - request that you authorize the Lead Director of the Board (or his alternate) to vote on your behalf in accordance with your instructions set out on the accompanying form of proxy; - inform you about the business to be conducted at the Meeting, including the election of directors of FirstService and the appointment of independent auditors of FirstService for the coming year, as well as a resolution approving an amendment to the FirstService stock option plan to increase the maximum number of common shares reserved for issuance pursuant to the exercise of stock options granted thereunder (including a resolutions to ratify and approve the issuance of certain stock options granted to FirstService employees) and a non-binding advisory resolution on FirstService's approach to executive compensation; - give you some important background information to assist you in deciding how to vote.